DeviCatOutlet/devicatoutlet.github.io/goals.md

 # Goals

 ## Next On Our List!
-- ⭐Collect more t-shirt designs from my RedBubble store to model for our YouTube / Instagram.
+- ⭐Affiliations with content related to our platform.
-- ⭐Be sponsored for box opening content on our YouTube.
+- ⭐Sponsorships with content related to our platform.
-- ⭐Be invited as a guest for future conventions.
+- ⭐Licensing / Royalties of our original designs.
+- ⭐Art contests to participate in.

 ## Current / Past Achievements